Diversity Dinner Night : A Glimpse of Heaven

 2 Corinthians 5:18-19

-And then after the Welcome to Country, we all worshiped Jesus Christ our Lord together.
+And then after the Welcome to Country, we all worshiped our Lord together.
 It was like looking at a glimpse of heaven.
-The scene and atmosphere in the room reminded me of the verse below:
+The scene and atmosphere in the room reminded me of the verse below from the book of Revelation:

 After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands,